trynmaps/metrics-mvp/README.md

 This repo is for [our flagship app](http://muni.opentransit.city/), which uses historical transit data to help riders, transit advocates, and transit planners understand how well -- or how poorly -- transit systems are doing and find ways to improve them.

-The app currently supports San Francisco and Portland, but it can be easily configured to support new cities.
+The app currently supports San Francisco and Portland, but we're working to generalize it to work easily for other cities.

 ## Getting involved